Marlamin/wow.tools.local/README.md

 All dependencies should be included with the executable.
 If you have the included requirements already installed, feel free to compile it yourself for a smaller/cleaner runtime directory.

 ### Definitions
 While definitions are included in releases, these are likely to go out of date quickly.
-Hopefully up-to-date definitions can be found on [here](https://github.com/wowdev/WoWDBDefs) (to download, click Code -> Download ZIP), to update definitions overwrite the `WoWDBDefs/definitions` folder with the `WoWDBDefs/definitions` folder from the downloaded version of the WoWDBDefs repo.
+Hopefully up-to-date definitions can be found on [here](https://github.com/wowdev/WoWDBDefs) (to download, click Code -> Download ZIP), to update definitions overwrite the `definitions` folder with the `WoWDBDefs/definitions` folder from the downloaded version of the WoWDBDefs repo.

 ### Listfile
 The application downloads [this listfile](https://github.com/wowdev/wow-listfile/blob/master/community-listfile.csv) on first start, but this can go out of date in time.
 Simply remove the listfile to force a redownload on next startup or update it manually.
 The listfile URL can also be changed in the config.